All my life I’ve been struck by two things:

 However, this particular day, I encountered two poems that would change my world forever.

 The first was Gustaf Munch-Petersen’s “to my parents”.
-It spoke directly to my heart.
-Everything I had dimly thought about how my life was, compared to my parents, and how much had changed since they were my age, and how little application I had for their well-meant but worthless advice, was laid out right there on the paper.
+It spoke to me directly.
+Everything I had dimly thought about how my life was, compared to the lives of my parents, and how much had changed since they were my age, and how little use I had for their well-meant but worthless advice, was laid out right there on the paper.
 Expressed a lot better than I ever could have.
-And about 80 years old.
+And about 80 years before my time.